jandestrada/python_gas_tutorial/tute-bounce.md

 Running the Program
 -------------------

-Now run your program by choosing "Run program" from the "Run" menu.
+Now run your program by choosing 'Run program' from the 'Run' menu.
 When you run the program, two new windows appear.
-There is a window titled "VPython," in which you should see a green sphere and a red rectangle (wall), and another window titled "Output".
+There is a window titled 'VPython,' in which you should see a green sphere and a red rectangle (wall), and another window titled 'Output'.

 In the VPython window, hold down the middle mouse button and move the mouse.
 You should see that you are able to zoom into and out of the scene.
 Now try holding down the right mouse button .
 You should find that you are able to rotate your view of the scene.

-You can stop the program by choosing "Stop program" from the run menu (or closing the graphics window).
+You can stop the program by choosing 'Stop program' from the run menu (or closing the graphics window).

 You might want to play with changing the radius of the ball, the colour